joshuahigginson1/DevOps_Assessment_2/README.md

 I then initiate a new swarm on my master node, before creating a new host, and registering the docker_swarm_info as a new host variable.
 This allows me to automatically add worker nodes to our swarm.

 ### Front End Development

+Front end development was relatively painless.
+I knew that I wanted a 'one page' application, consisting of a simple form.
+After experimenting with some HTML layout, I threw on a bootstrap CSS stylesheet and called it a day!

+The logic behind the actual service 1 took me quite a while to perfect.
+In particular, how I would translate our user's intentions, to a tangible end product.

 ## Testing